Are you free if you are only doing things which are expected of you? No you're not.

 If you're only doing things because your boss, your teacher, your wife (etc) expects it of you, you are not free; you're a slave.

 So does this mean we are trapped by our circumstances?
 Not at all.
 The slave who chooses to do things for their master (and or others) that they do not have to do, is freer than the master whose decisions seem forced on him.
+(This may seem strange; but if a slave loved his master it would not be.)

 "It is for freedom that Christ has set us free."
 (Gal 5:1)